URseismology/SynRFWorkflow/README.md

 `telewavesim_workflow.m`.
 This workflow should run on BlueHive.

- **1. Ray Parameter File**
+ **1. Ray Parameter File**.
  Prepare a text file contaning all the ray parameters you want to pass to the program, and save it to `rayp/`.
 An example is provided: `rayp/linspace.txt`.
- **2. Edit Scripts**
+ **2. Edit Scripts**.
 	 - **`telewavesim_workflow.m`**
 	 Edits should only be made in the `Parameters Setup` section.
 	 `workDir`: change to your work directory, i.e., the location of this package;